to-the-sun/amanuensis-externals/weaver~/test_include/WEAVER_TEST_HARNESS.md

 # Weaver~ Standalone Unit Testing and Mock Framework

-This directory (`weaver~/test_include/`) contains a native standalone C unit-testing, mock, and platform adapter framework for the `weaver~` Max MSP object.
+This directory (`weaver~/test_include/`) contains a native standalone C unit-testing, mock, and platform adapter framework for the `weaver~` Max MSP object. **Do not** run this test suite unless explicitly asked to by the user.
 It allows you to compile, run, and diagnose the core `weaver~` C object on a standard Linux environment (without needing Windows, macOS, or a running instance of Max MSP).

 ---